cidermole/ralink-uboot/README.md

 Reference first bytes
 ---------------------

-The first bytes of uboot.bin are some sort of interrupt vector table and should look like this:
+The first bytes of uboot.bin are some sort of interrupt vector table and should look approximately like this (exact address entries may vary):

 	00000000  ff 00 00 10 00 00 00 00  fd 00 00 10 00 00 00 00  |................|
 	00000010  7f 02 00 10 00 00 00 00  7d 02 00 10 00 00 00 00  |........}.......|